ssfc/nanoGPT-learn/learn_nano_gpt.md

 (1) nanoGPT Alternatives and Reviews (May 2023) - LibHunt. https://www.libhunt.com/r/nanoGPT.
 (2) Accelerating Large Language Models with Accelerated Transformers. https://pytorch.org/blog/accelerating-large-language-models/.
 (3) GitHub - karpathy/nanoGPT: The simplest, fastest repository for .... https://github.com/karpathy/nanoGPT.

+### Q: Which is larger?
+MinGPT or NanoGPT?

+According to the web search results, MinGPT and NanoGPT are both GPT models that are designed to be smaller and more efficient than previous GPT models.
+However, NanoGPT is smaller than MinGPT, as it has only 96 million parameters, while MinGPT has about 124 million parameters¹².
+NanoGPT is also open-source and accessible to anyone, while MinGPT is not²³.
+Therefore, NanoGPT is more suitable for use cases where computational resources are limited or where open-source is preferred, while MinGPT may perform better on some NLP tasks due to its larger size.
+I hope this answers your question. 😊

+Source: Conversation with Bing, 2023/6/8
+(1) MinGPT vs NanoGPT: Understanding the Differences - teccgadgets. https://www.teccgadgets.com/mingpt-vs-nanogpt-understanding/.
+(2) GitHub - karpathy/nanoGPT: The simplest, fastest repository for .... https://github.com/karpathy/nanoGPT.
+(3) GitHub - karpathy/minGPT: A minimal PyTorch re-implementation of the .... https://github.com/karpathy/minGPT.